 The Wurlitzer No. 1 is a site specific tech-trash album.
-It is a mobile app that mixes a site specific electronic album, geo-located at the former Wurlitzer Factory in Buffalo, NY.
-It combines the historical background of the Western New York factory with a locative sound mixer that re-mixes samples of old and new electronic music technologies on the edges of the old factory building.
+A mobile app that mixes a site specific electronic album, geo-located at the former Wurlitzer Factory in Buffalo, NY.
+It combines the historical background of the Western New York factory with a locative sound mixer that remixes old and new electronic music technologies on the edge of the old factory.

 Is tech trash the ghost of electric human organs?
 An extended phenotype, like the spider web, the beaver dam - the keyboard?
 What is an abandoned spider web if not the tech trash of arachnid factories and spider symphonies?

 While there are decayed electronic components and their ecological impact as a factor, what else emerges in the multiple layers of tech-decay?
 What is the relationship of obsolete mechanical technology, humans, and the post industrial factories in which the instruments were made?

 A mobile app that layers all of this together seemed a fitting method to explore these questions.